Cashback Sites and Affiliate Links

 There are a multitude of cashback sites which offer a proportion of their referral money to people who sign up via their affiliate links.
 Most require you to open an account and earn a specific amount of cashback before you can cash out, which is usually well more than the amount you are offered from one or two bookie signups, and you can end up not being able to get at it.
 I once lost over £20 of cashback because the cashback site required £25 to cash out and they had nothing else I wanted, and then they closed.

-Many of the offers on these sites do not give you the largest free bet, so you are Betfair Trading free bet money for cashback.
+Many of the offers on these sites do not give you the biggest free bet, so you are trading free bet money for cashback.
 You should also be aware that cashback does not always track (and if it doesn’t you won’t get paid).
 You should clean cookies before signing up through one of these, then not clean again and continue to use the cashback site link for that bookie until your cashback has tracked.
 You must be logged in to your account on the cashback site to get the cashback (except at Betrescue, where you fill in a form and get sent a cheque.)

 In my opinion, unless you are a regular user of a particular site, there are only 3 worth bothering with.
 These are: